Vietnam.vn - Nền tảng quảng bá Việt Nam

 NORAD works very closely with the Norwegian Ministry of Foreign Affairs and above all the Norwegian Embassy in Hanoi on projects in Vietnam.
 We are close partners.

-We also need to mention the circular economy.
+We must also mention the circular economy.
 While plastic pollution is a big problem in Vietnam as well as in Norway and many other countries, cooperation in improving waste management efficiency, increasing plastic recycling rates, and applying technological solutions to support the circular economy will bring many cooperation opportunities for our two countries as well as businesses of both countries.

 Seafood and marine tourism are also important issues for our future generations.
 Therefore, it is important that we eliminate plastic pollution to develop aquaculture and tourism.
 Norway has the capacity and experience to solve these problems.
-Together with TOMRA - a provider of technological solutions for the collection and sorting of packaging for recycling, Norway is supporting Vietnam in implementing plastic waste management initiatives, including the use of non-recyclable plastic waste as raw materials for the cement industry as mentioned above.
+Together with TOMRA, a provider of technological solutions for the collection and sorting of packaging for recycling, Norway is supporting Vietnam in implementing plastic waste management initiatives, including the use of non-recyclable plastic waste as raw materials for the cement industry as mentioned above.

-In addition, I can affirm that forestry is also of great significance in the green transition process.
+In addition, I can confirm that forestry is also of great significance in the green transition process.
 I hope that in the future Vietnam can sell forest carbon credits, thereby fulfilling its international obligations in the field of climate change.

 If we succeed in these areas, I think it will further strengthen the partnership between Norway and Vietnam.